 ACPF TOOLBOX

-The GIS toolbox analyzes high-resolution land use, soil and terrain data and generates output maps that identity a menu of possible locations for a variety of conservation practices within fields, below fields and riparian zones.
+The GIS toolbox analyzes high-resolution land use, soil and terrain data and generates results that identity a menu of possible locations for a variety of conservation practices within fields, below fields and riparian zones.
 Included in the toolbox are practice placement tools that can be tailored to the setting of your individual watershed.
 Save the download zip file to a local file location on your computer and read the “installation instructions” text file that is included.

 The various toolsets allow users to: